Unitary Complexity and the Uhlmann Transformation Problem: Interactive Proofs for Unitary Synthesis

 \section{Interactive Proofs for Unitary Synthesis}

+In this section we introduce the notion of interactive proofs for unitary synthesis problems.
+Intuitively, a unitary synthesis problem $\usynth{U} = (U_x)_x$ admits an interactive proof if a polynomial-time verifier, who receives an instance $x$ and a quantum register $\reg{B}$, can interact with an all-powerful but untrusted prover, and at the end -- conditioned on accepting -- implements $U_x$ on the register $\reg{B}$.
+This is inspired by the notion of interactive proofs for decision languages, except in addition to accepting/rejecting at the end, the verifier has to implement a unitary transformation on a given register.

-In this section we introduce the model of interactive proofs for unitary synthesis problems, as well as the corresponding unitary complexity classes.
-In particular we introduce the unitary synthesis classes $\unitaryQIP$ and $\avgUnitary{SZK}$, which are analogues of $\QIP$ and (average-case) $\class{SZK}$, respectively.
-As we will see in \Cref{sec:structural-uhlmann,sec:structural-succinct-uhlmann}, the complexity of such interactive proof classes is captured by the Uhlmann Transformation Problem.
+We introduce the (worst-case) unitary synthesis class $\unitaryQIP$, and give an example of a unitary synthesis problem in it that is plausibly outside $\unitaryBQP$.
+We then introduce the average-case interactive proof classes $\avgUnitaryQIP$ and $\avgUnitary{HVSZK}$; this latter class captures a notion of \emph{zero-knowledge} interactive unitary synthesis.
+As we will see in \Cref{sec:structural-uhlmann,sec:structural-succinct-uhlmann}, the complexity of such average-case interactive proof classes are deeply related to the Uhlmann Transformation Problem.